Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Introduction

-In Ref.~\cite{ToBe}, one of the authors and his collaborator study spin excitations on dipole and monopole oscillations in the 3D two-component Fermi gases in the spherical trap using the scaling method.
-In that work, we discuss the mixing of the in-phase and out-of-phase oscillation modes and show the relations between the oscillation frequencies and the phase of the two-component Fermi gases \cite{SY}.
+In a previous paper~\cite{ToBe}, one of the authors and his collaborator study spin excitations on dipole and monopole oscillations in the three-dimensional (3D) two-component Fermi gases in spherical traps using the scaling method, where the in-phase and out-of-phase oscillations are mixed, and the coupled collective frequencies reflect the phase structure of the ground state.

-In Ref.~\cite{2007-01-TMTN}, furthermore, we study the breathing oscillations of the two-component fermion condensates in anisotropic harmonic oscillator traps with various trap frequencies, and demonstrate the mixing behavior of breathing oscillations in the longitudinal and transverse directions.
-In that work, however, we assume that anisotropy of the traps is not so large, and apply the conventional Thomas-Fermi approximation (TFA) for the 3D gases to predict the collective frequencies of the breathing oscillations in the scaling method.
-Thus it is needed to improve the approach when we study the collective oscillations in the QLD systems.
+In another previous paper~\cite{2007-01-TMTN}, furthermore, we study the breathing oscillations of the two-component degenerate Fermi gases in anisotropic harmonic oscillator traps with various trap frequencies and obtain the coupled collective frequencies of the longitudinal and transverse oscillations.
+At that time, we assume the usual trap anisotropy and apply the conventional Thomas-Fermi approximation (TFA) to the 3D gases in order to predict the collective frequencies in the sum-rule-scaling method.

-In this paper, then, we extend those studies on the breathing oscillations of the 3D gases to the super-anisotropic deformed gases with the QLD properties, which gradually appear as the trap anisotropy increases.
-The QLD properties should originally be given in the microscopic approach, where the quantum many-body properties can be described with the shell-structures of the one-particle spectrum by using the one-particle picture, so that, in principle, we can consider the QLD properties as exhibition of specific types of shell-structures, {\it QLD shell-structures}, in the super-anisotropic systems.
-The precise properties of the QLD shell-structures are studied and discussed in the present work.
+In the present paper, we extend those studies on the 3D gases to the highly-anisotropic deformed gases with the QLD properties, which gradually appear as the trap anisotropy increases.
+In the highly-anisotropic systems, the gases thus exhibit crossover behaviors between the 3D and QLD gases.
+Note that, in principle, the QLD properties should originally be given in the microscopic approach, where the many-body properties can be described in the single-particle picture with the shell-structures of the single-particle spectrum.
+In the present work, we thus deal with the QLD properties as appearance of the specific single-particle structures, called {\it QLD structures}, in the highly-anisotropic systems.

-The aim of the present work is to reveal the QLD properties on the breathing oscillations of the fermion condensates and describe the crossover behaviors between the 3D and QLD gases.
-To simplify the subject, we focus on the breathing oscillations of the week-interacting fermions with same number densities, i.e. the in-phase breathing oscillations, and use the perturbation theory and semi-classical TFA to calculate the parameters needed in the scaling and sum-rule methods.
+The aim of the present paper is to reveal effects of the QLD properties on the breathing oscillations of the fermions in the crossover range between the 3D and QLD gases.
+In order to simplify the subject, we focus on the minimal oscillations of the weakly-interacting fermions with symmetric population densities, i.e., the in-phase oscillations, and calculate the collective frequencies in the sum-rule-scaling method and perturbation theory for the inter-particle interaction.
+In addtion, we here develop TFA to the highly-anisotropic systems in order to obtain the information of the groud state needed in the sum-rule-scaling method and to describe the QLD structures clearly.